Grand Teton Weather - Climbing Decision Support Page

 ~ The Weather Forecast ~

 Obviously, a forecast is no substitute for common sense.
-Most people wisely turn around if a threat is developing, or wait it out if they are back at camp.
+Most people wisely turn around if a threat is developing.
 Again, it is possible to read the weather as it develops but it can be impossible to predict the how quickly the weather will go from passing to threatening, or if a real threat is imminent.
 Some storms come and go in 15 minutes leaving the rest of the day good for climbing.
-We factor in the chances of lightning, falling temperatures, and our location when the weather is expected to become an issue.
+We stay focused on avoiding lightning, precipitation and falling temperatures at our location when the weather is expected to become an issue.

 NWS defined terms: Rain: (Stratiform) Precipitation, in general, is relatively continuous and uniform in intensity.
 Sky condition usually changes little throughout the day.
 Showers: (Convective) Precipitation will be characterized by the suddenness in which it starts and stops as well as by rapid changes in intensity.
 The sky may rapidly change in appearance with peeks of blue and sun alternating with times of complete overcast.